Exception1984/CS323-2022/introduction.md

 conda create --name pytorch pytorch torchvision cudatoolkit=10.0 jupyterlab nb_conda pillow matplotlib scikit-learn scikit-image h5py -c pytorch
 ```

+For up-to-date information about the different PyTorch versions and suitable installation commands please take a look [here](https://pytorch.org/get-started/locally/).

 You can then activate this new environment (called `pytorch`) on Windows by running:

 ```